 - Must demonstrate efforts to rebuild credit after foreclosure, bankruptcy, or short-sale

-FHA loans are an excellent option for individuals considering the purchase of a home in Florida, particularly if they are a first-time homebuyer.
+FHA loans are an excellent option for individuals considering the purchase of a home in Florida, particularly if they are a first-time home buyer.
 FHA loans are ideal for borrowers in a low- to moderate-income bracket and those who don’t have a perfect credit record.
 Provided that the borrower has a stable employment record, moderate debt in relation to their income, and a low down payment, they can likely qualify for an FHA loan to get into their desired Florida property quickly.
+Using a lender familiar with the FHA loan program can assist in making your application process go quickly and smoothly.
 FHA loans do have maximum limits; for most areas of Florida, this figure is $331,760 for single-family homes, although some areas have increased maximum amounts – up to $552,000 - due to higher median incomes.
 Contact 7th Level Mortgage today to find out what the loan limit may be in the area you are searching in and to find out how you can secure an FHA loan.

 For More Information on FHA Mortgage Loans: